 St. Andrew’s sports medicine staff utilizes the Functional Movement System as a major component of the School's injury prevention programs.
-Teams are screened before the season begins to assess each athlete’s movement quality.
+Athletes may come to the Siprelle Field House to be screened by the sports medicine staff before the season begins to assess each athlete’s movement quality.
 Athletes are then placed on a personalized program to improve movement efficiency and to eliminate overly tight or weak areas of the body (since such imbalances often lead to injury).
 When an athlete has reached an acceptable level of movement technique and quality, she works through a program that challenges her in areas of balance, stability, posture, and improves her performance in areas of strength, power, and speed.

 St. Andrew's sports medicine staff develops customized workout programs for both teams and motivated individual athletes.
 Student-athletes train under the supervision of sports medicine staff, including a strength and conditioning specialist, in the performance studio and weight room in the Sipprelle Field House.